Skip to Main Content

 Pros of jumbo loans

 • Attractive interest rates: The jumbo rates on the market today are close to those of conforming loan rates.
-The cost of borrowing is not that much more expensive for a more expensive house.
+That means you won't pay a penalty to take out a larger loan.

 • Potentially more flexible terms: Many lenders keep jumbo loans rather than selling them.
-That allows for more leeway in the details of the loan — you might need to put down only 10 percent, for instance.
+That allows for more leeway in the details of the loan — you might need to put down only 10%, for instance.

 • Benefits for returning customers: Banks are big players in the jumbo market, and they often offer private-banking perks to jumbo borrowers.